 The relative proportion between fixed and variable remuneration for target and maximum levels of performance is illustrated overleaf.
-In these charts, fixed remuneration refers to fixed annual base salary and variable remuneration consists of the annual bonus plan and the long-term incentive plan.
+In these charts, fixed remuneration refers to fixed annual base salary and variable remuneration consists of the annual STI bonus plan and the LTI plan.
 The charts do not reflect the impact of any share price movements.

-As set out above, there are elements of the Remuneration Policy in which the CEO, Mr. Remon Vos, will not participate for the first financial year ending after the IPO (i.e., financial year 2021).
-This will be kept under review by the Non-Executive Directors to ensure an appropriate balance is struck between his role as a CEO and as a founder shareholder.
-In light of this, the charts below indicate that Mr. Remon Vos' total direct compensation, as at the date of this Remuneration Policy, comprises fixed remuneration only.
+As set out above, there are elements of the Remuneration Policy in which the CEO, Mr. Remon Vos, will not be entitled to receive a pay-out and this relates to the Annual bonus plan and the Long-term incentive plan.
+In light of this, the charts below indicate that total direct remuneration for Mr. Remon Vos, as at the date of this Remuneration Policy, only comprises of fixed remuneration.